gzalles/ambisonics-z-array/README.md

 Find an updated list of associated assets here:

-1. code: encoding, measuring, calibrating, filtering.
+1. code: encoding, measuring, calibrating, filtering, plotting, etc.
 2. cad: various 3d objects you can print either online or at your university.
 3. pcb: the files you need to make the pcbs or also you can have them made elsewhere.

+There should also be files to laser cut the foam rings and eventually more sophisticated code for HOA.